gpustack/llama-box/README.md

     2.28).

 > [!IMPORTANT]
-> Partial Linux asset might contain the backend toolkit (some dynamic link libraries) and the `llama-box` binary.
+> Partial Linux assets might contain the backend toolkit (some dynamic link libraries) and the `llama-box` binary.
 In an
 > environment without the backend toolkit installed, you can set `LD_LIBRARY_PATH` to point to the unpacked directory
 > to
 > start `llama-box`, for example `LD_LIBRARY_PATH="$(pwd):${LD_LIBRARY_PATH}" ./llama-box --help`.
 If your environment